driftwoodgatherer/driftwoodgatherer.github.io/irish--american-surnames.md

+---
+head-title: Origin of Irish American Surnames
+permalink: /irish-american-names
+head-description: The most common Irish American surnames and the  county of origin.
+---

 # Common Irish Surnames and Coastal County Origins

 ## Murphy
 County: Wexford

 Murphy derives derives from the original
  Gaelic form of O Murchadha or
  Mac Murchadha which means "sea warrior".